oasys-kit/OASYS2-SRW/README.md

-# OASYS2-SRW
+# OASYS-SRW
-SRW widgets for OASYS2
+SRW widgets for OASYS